neuralmagic/sparsify/README.md

     </a>
 </p>

+**🚨 October 2023: Important Sparsify Announcement**

+Given our new focus on enabling sparse large language models (LLMs) to run competitively on CPUs, Sparsify Alpha is undergoing upgrades to focus on fine-tuning and optimizing LLMs.
+This means that we will no longer be providing bug fixes, prioritizing support, or building new features and integrations for non-LLM flows including the CV and NLP Sparsify Pathways.

+Neural Magic is super excited about these new efforts in building Sparsify into the best LLM fine-tuning and optimization tool on the market over the coming months and we cannot wait to share more soon.
+Thanks for your continued support!

 **🚨 July 2023: Sparsify's next generation is now in alpha as of version 1.6.0!**

 Sparsify enables you to accelerate inference without sacrificing accuracy by applying state-of-the-art pruning, quantization, and distillation algorithms to neural networks with a simple web application and one-command API calls.